wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.III.6

 <p class=fip id=p6>
-6.&emsp;No force except your own will is strong enough or worthy enough to guide you.
+6. No force except your own will is strong enough or worthy enough to guide you.
 <sup>2</sup>In this you are as free as God, and must remain so forever.
 <sup>3</sup>Let us ask the Father in my name to keep you mindful of His Love for you and yours for Him.
 <sup>4</sup>He has never failed to answer this request, because it asks only for what He has already willed.